monajahromi/Retail/README.md

 Current Account Management System

-Overview
+### Overview
 Welcome to Current Account Management System!
-This project aims to create account and specially current account management.
+This project aims to create account, specially current account management.
 It is built using Spring boot, Spring mvc, Hibernate.

-### Base Package
+## Base Package
 The Base Package forms the bedrock of our project's architecture, providing a standardized and efficient foundation for various components.
 Designed to enhance code reusability, maintainability, and consistency, the base package includes several essential modules that shape the core of our application's development.

 ### Account Package